adamsilver/fdpb/03-Book-A-Flight.md

 ### Dates from documents

-GDS says *If you ask for a date exactly as it’s shown on a passport, credit card or similar item, make the fields match the format of the original.
+GDS says *if you ask for a date exactly as it’s shown on a passport, credit card or similar item, make the fields match the format of the original.
 This will make it easier for users to copy it across accurately.*

-This is the approach we took for expiry date, in chapter 2.
+This is what we do for expiry date, in chapter 2.
 We gave users a text box that expects a number matching that found on their debit card.
 Users simply copy what they see.

 ### Memorable dates